 Deadnettle (Lamium maculatum) is a shade-loving perennial for zones 4 through 9.
 Deadnettle grows to a height of about 1 foot, at most, with a much greater spread.
 It does put out blooms, but it is more often grown for its medium green foliage that is splashed with silvery blotches.

 Not only does deadnettle love shade, but once established, it is also drought-tolerant, making it an ideal plant for rock gardens located in a shady spot.
-Just give it a soil with good drainage and let it go!
-It can be invasive in some regions, however.
+Just give it a soil with good drainage and let it go.
+It can be invasive in some regions.

 Vinca minor vine, the perennial ground cover with the cute common name of "periwinkle flower," is widely used as a ground cover in areas where lawn grasses just will not work.
 Grown in zones 4 through 8, Vinca minor vine requires good drainage.
 This shade-loving ground cover has traditionally been planted under large trees, where most lawn grasses would quickly have given up due to insufficient light.

 Vinca minor vine is a short plant, growing only 3 to 6 inches off the ground, but its trailing stems with evergreen leaves spread up to 18 inches.
-The stems root at the nodes as they creep along the ground and spread rapidly to form an attractive ground cover.
-Vinca minor vine puts out those bluish-lavender periwinkle flowers in spring and may bloom a bit more here and there during the summer.
+The stems root at the nodes as it creeps along the ground and spreads rapidly to form an attractive ground cover.
+Vinca minor vine puts out bluish-lavender periwinkle flowers in spring and may bloom a bit more here and there during the summer.

-Be forewarned: Periwinkle flower is another invasive plant.
-If this may be a problem, use hosta plants instead.
+Periwinkles are another invasive plant.
+If this is a problem for your region, use hosta plants instead.

 Fine fescue lawn grass seeds often come in bags mixed with Kentucky bluegrass.
 Buy any lawn-seed mixture labeled "for shade," which will include fine fescues, such as hard, chewing, and creeping red fescue.
 At least 80 percent should be fine fescue grasses.
 This shade-tolerant lawn grass grows in zones 3 through 8.
 An alternative is the new and improved class of tall fescue grasses known as "turf-type" tall fescues.